 And besides offering a rad packaging solution, their product is pretty darn rad, too.
 Their shampoo, conditioner and body wash are free from sulfates, parabens, phthalates, never tested on animals, and are biodegradable.
-And all of their unique formulas are made using organic, natural and vegan ingredients that you can actually pronounce, like aloe vera, shea and mango butter and essence of rosemary, mint and vanilla (yes, please!).
+And all of their unique formulas are made using organic, natural and vegan ingredients that you can actually pronounce, like aloe vera, shea, mango butter and essence of rosemary, mint and vanilla (yes, please!).
 You can check out the full list for all their products here.

-Plaine Products use aluminum bottles because, unlike plastic, aluminum is able to be completely recycled without any loss in quality (and at a fraction of the initial production costs and energy usage); they are strong enough to survive multiple trips; and they are easily cleaned and sterilized.
+Plaine Products uses aluminum bottles because, unlike plastic, aluminum is able to be completely recycled without any loss in quality (and at a fraction of the initial production costs and energy usage); they are strong enough to survive multiple trips; and they are easily cleaned and sterilized.

-Their products come in aluminum bottles so they can withstand travel and are also easy to clean and sterilize.
 They’ve worked closely on their packaging with EcoEnclose.
 So not only are their boxes made from a mix of 95% post-consumer water and 5% post-industrial waste — i.e. NO new materials used to make their shipping cartons — but they were also developed to withstand Plaine Products shipping refills and returning empty ars to be refilled and reused.